History

 • 1980: Program began for Danish Counselors

-• 1981: Indian Hollow developed by Deaf/Hard of Hearing Campers
+• 1981: Indian Hollow developed by campers who are Deaf or Hard of Hearing

-• -Renovation of Health Lodge and Handicrafts building
+• – Renovation of Health Lodge and Crafts building

 • 1983: Nature Center built